+Want to see how much fun you can have without relying on the crutch of material consumption?
+Spend an afternoon playing with a kid.
 One day this month, I took my friend’s son on a walkabout in my neighbourhood.
-We didn’t have a set plan or destination; I simply told him our mission was to have an adventure, and then tapped into the active imagination of a five-year old.
+We didn’t have a set plan or destination.
+I simply told him our mission was to have an adventure and then tapped into the active imagination of a five-year old.
 During our two-hour trek, we explored alleyways, walked along an abandoned railway track, talked with a homeless person, ran through a water fountain, played tag in a playground, and then raced down the sidewalk in a junked stroller.

 Is Zero Footprint Realistic?

 I asked myself: is this activity truly void of material consumption?
 After all, I had consumed a coffee while enjoying the paper.
-And the coffee shop did have to purchase the newspaper in the first place – if its customers didn’t read the papers, surely it wouldn’t offer them.
+And the coffee shop had to purchase the newspaper in the first place – if its customers didn’t read the papers, surely it wouldn’t offer them.
 So aren’t I complicit in this consumption?
 And what about all the other materials and fuels needed to operate the café?
 Does my time spent on the premise make me accountable for a (very small) portion of this consumption, as well as the associated impacts to the planet?